style-hub/hub-server/README.md

 ## Project todo list

-1. Structure!!!
+* Structure!

-1. Contributor input (table rows)
+* Contributor input (table rows)
   * Style Name, styleName, Text
   * Style Description, styleDescription, Text
   * Contributor Name, contributorName, Text
   * Style Preview, stylePreview, Text/url (image uploaded to server ./images)
   * Style XML, styleXml, Text/url (file uploaded to server ./resources)
   * Probably a lot more columns like date/time, approval, category, etc...

-1. Upload form and scripts
+* Upload form and scripts

-1. Landing site
+* Landing site

-1. Filter and search
+* Filter and search

 ## Why not use the Resource Sharing Plugin?

 This is NOT a replacement for the plugin.
 But it is a way to significantly lower the bar for the majority of ordinary users to contribute, but also find and download the resources.
-Some resources is deffinetly not suitable to manage with a "hub" site.
+Some resources is definitely not suitable to manage with a "hub" site.
 And the resources on a hub could easily be pulled to a resource sharing repository and shared that way too.